heremaps/here-sdk-examples/examples/latest/navigate/flutter/carto_poi_picking_app/README.md

 3) Start an emulator or simulator and execute `flutter run` from the app's directory - or run the app from within your IDE.

-More information can be found in the _Get Started_ section of the _Developer's Guide_.
+More information can be found in the _Get Started_ section of the _Developer Guide_.